-Alignment to the lowa Core Curriculum: Instruction, learning, and assessment are built on the 9-12th grade-band expectations of the lowa Core and the Essential Elements.
+Alignment to the Iowa Core Curriculum: Instruction, learning, and assessment are built on the 9-12th grade-band expectations of the Iowa Core and the Essential Elements.

-CREDITS BY GRADUATING CLASS 2021 2 credits are required for graduation from the Dubuque Community School District.
-2022, 2023, 2024 2 credits are required for graduation from the Dubuque Community School District.
-ALL YEARS Credits earned beyond the requirement are automatically counted as Elective credits.
+CREDITS REQUIRED FOR GRADUATION 2 credits are required for graduation from the Dubuque Community School District.
+Credits earned beyond the requirement are automatically counted as Elective credits.